In-car User interfaces: who does it better?

 In this article we’re going to analyze the current state of UX and UI design in cars, focusing on tech companies such as Apple, Google and Tesla.

 Today’s consumers have grown accustomed to high-quality digital experiences via their mobile devices.
-The beautifully designed apps and services they consume on their mobile devices provide them with always-on access to their personal information, they are also used to constantly getting more value through regular feature updates.
+The beautifully designed apps and services they consume provide them with always-on access to their personal information, they are also used to constantly getting more value through regular feature updates.

 In order to provide the same kind of digital human experience to the users, automotive companies need to improve the user interface inside the next vehicle generation.